MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-api.md

 ### Step 3: Request for security tokens

-The app makes a POST request to the `/token` endpoint and provides the user’s credentials chosen in the previous step, in this case password, to acquire security tokens.
+The app makes a POST request to the `/token` endpoint and provides the user’s credentials chosen in the previous step to acquire security tokens.

 Here's an example of the request(we present the example request in multiple lines for readability):